scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 5. **Launch a JupyterHub user session** that sources the repo2docker image in the registry.
 This session will serve the environment needed to run the repository, along with any GUI that the user specifies.
 6. **Clean up the user session**.
-Once the user departs, Binder destroy's the temporary user ID for the user's unique session, as well as their temporary files from their interactive session (steps 4 and 5).
+Once the user departs, Binder destroys the temporary user ID for the user's unique session, as well as their temporary files from their interactive session (steps 4 and 5).
 The Docker image for the repository persists, and will be used in subsequent launch attempts (as long as